-1/2 Credit 11,12 This course will introduce you to the skills necessary to successfully construct and communicate your ideas and positions throughout your college experience, in your future profession, and in your civic interactions.
-Upon completing this course, it will be assumed that you are able to write and deliver a presentation that is organized, audience-centered, researched, and logical.
-This course is offered as a dual college credit CAPP class where students who qualify, register, and pay a reduced tuition can earn three credits at UW Oshkosh and those credits transfer to most universities.
+This course will introduce you to the skills necessary to successfully construct and communicate your ideas and positions throughout your college experience, in your future profession, and in your civic interactions.
+Upon completing this course, it will be assumed that you are able to write and deliver informative and persuasive presentations that are organized, audience-centered, researched, and logical.
+This course is offered as a dual college credit CAPP class where students who qualify, register, and pay a reduced tuition can earn three credits from UW Oshkosh that transfer to most universities.